auzbuckley/agile_resources/glossary_of_terms.md

 - In theory every story contains unknowns, risks - spikes should be used sparingly and for critical unknowns
 - They are timeboxed

-Spikes originated from extreme programming.
+Spikes originated from Extreme Programming.

 ## Bug

 A bug can be considered as any unexpected behaviour of previously specified and agreed upon requirements.

+:warning: **Warning**:

-:warning: _If a feature is deemed to be behaving unexpectedly, yet the expected behaviour/ use case was never specified in the implemented user story, then it is not considered a bug._
+_If a feature is deemed to be behaving unexpectedly, yet the expected behaviour/ use case was never specified in the implemented user story, then it is not considered a bug._

 ## Estimation :star: